 The University of Denver creates an academic learning environment grounded in Academic Integrity.
 Students are expected to engage honestly and demonstrate responsibility in research and academic assignments.
 Therefore, all work and grades should result from the Student's own understanding of the materials and their effort.
+Unless expressly permitted by the Faculty Member, Students must not use Artificial Intelligence (AI) to create all or any portion of a Student's academic work.

-Faculty Members or designated decision maker in an academic department or unit are responsible for determining if a violation has occurred.
+Faculty Members or designated decision maker in an academic department or unit are responsible for determining if a violation of an Academic Integrity Policy has occurred.
 When evidence/information indicates that a Student may have violated an Academic Integrity Policy, the Faculty Member or designated decision maker in an academic department or unit should contact the Student and provide an opportunity for the Student to respond to the allegation.